natifridman/stocks-mcp/README.md

 This project provides a simple MCP (Modular Command Protocol) server and client for fetching stock information from Google Finance.

+This project is built using [FastMCP](https://gofastmcp.com/getting-started/welcome), a Pythonic framework that simplifies the creation of MCP servers and clients.
+FastMCP handles all the complex protocol details and server management, allowing for clean and intuitive implementation of MCP tools.

 ## Features

 - Fetch real-time stock prices from Google Finance